circuits/circuits/docs/source/web/introduction.rst

    from circuits import Component from circuits.web import BaseServer

    class Root(Component):

        def request(self, request, response):
            return "Hello World!"

    (BaseServer(8000) + Root()).run()

-For further information regarding any of circuits.web's components, events or other modules and functions refer to the to the API Documentation.
+For further information regarding any of circuits.web's components, events or other modules and functions refer to the API Documentation.